-This is a guide for Airbnb Co-Host accounting and automation for QuickBooks.
+This is a guide for Airbnb Co-Host accounting and automation for those who use QuickBooks accounting software.
 An Airbnb Co-Host operates one or more Airbnb listings on behalf of an owner without a formal property management arrangement.
 In other words, the Airbnb Co-Host does not manage the funds of a property owner like a traditional property manager.
 Instead, the owner collects funds directly from Airbnb.

 As a result, such an arrangement avoids fiduciary responsibility on the part of the Airbnb Co-Host and is a great accounting solution for those who are not a licensed property manager, yet operate in a jurisdiction that requires them to be such if they collect owner funds.
 Overall, this business model is preferred for those Airbnb operators who prefer not to manage funds on behalf of owners due to local licensing requirements.